mhdawson/google-drive-wrapper/README.md

 uploadFile takes the following arguments:

 * filename - name of the file to be used in google drive
-* sourceFile - name of the local file to be uploaded
+* sourceFile - name of the local file to be uploaded OR a stream for the file to be uploaded.
+If a stream is provided the mime type for the source will be 'application/octet-stream'
 * options - object as described below
 * complete - function to be called when upload is complete or an error occurs.
 The first parameter will be err.  err